lcpilling/ukbrapR/README.md

 <sub>Wrapped server icon by DALL-E</sub>

+:information\_source: The aim of `ukbrapR` is to make working in the RAP quicker, easier, and more reproducible.
+Since version `0.2.0` the package is mostly designed to work in a "normal" cluster using RStudio and raw UK Biobank data from the table-exporter.
+Prior versions were designed with the Spark clusters in mind.
+These functions are still available but are not updated.

 ## Installation

-**Some functions only work on [DNAnexus](https://ukbiobank.dnanexus.com) in a UK Biobank project in JupyterLab on a Spark Cluster.**

-In tools, launch a JupyterLab environment on a Spark Cluster.
-In R, install {ukbrapR}.
-This will install the necessary dependencies for interacting with Python, Apache Spark, and the Arrow C++ library.
+In the DNAnexus Tools menu launch an RStudio environment on a normal priority instance.
+Install {ukbrapR} as below:

 ```r
 remotes::install_github("lcpilling/ukbrapR")        # development version